What Is a Payment Reversal and How to Avoid It?

 The Last Line of Defense – Representment

-Representment is not an ideal solution, but it also helps you protect your revenue.
+Representment is not an ideal solution, but it helps you protect your revenue.
 If a business does not provide sufficient data through a payment gateway for account statements, chargebacks may occur.
 You will have to go through the whole process of reverse credit card payment, paying the fees and shipping, and your account will be penalized and perhaps categorized as a high-risk merchant account.
 But recovering revenue is possible if you are able to provide additional evidence that is proof of the cardholder’s purchase.

 How Long Does It Take for a Payment to Be Reversed?

-Some Additional Tips
+Some Additional Tips Business Owners Should Hear About

 • Linking authorization request to any future transitioning messages,